What age do you need to be to do the Sleep Out?

 Are there any other Health and Safety Information I should know?

 The safety and welfare of everyone attending Sleep in the Park is our number one priority.
-Sleep in the Park will be produced in collaboration with the City of Edinburgh Council Public Safety and all emergency services.
+Sleep in the Park will be produced in collaboration with the local Councils and all emergency services.
 First Aid and Welfare facilities will be located throughout the arena, with Event Stewards and Marshalls patrolling all sleeping zones to make sure everyone is safe and warm.
-‘Warming Zones’ will be located throughout the gardens for anyone suffering adverse health effects from the cold.
+‘Warming Zones’ will be located throughout the event for anyone suffering adverse health effects from the cold.

 What access do I get to see the performances and celebrities taking part?